-Based on the foregoing, I find that the Tenant is conclusively presumed under Section 46(5) of the Act to have accepted that the tenancy ended on May 15, 2014.
-Therefore, I find that the Landlord is entitled to an Order of Possession.
+Based on the foregoing, I find that the Tenant is conclusively presumed under Section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the Notice.
+Therefore, I find that the Landlords are entitled to an Order of Possession.